undaldotorg/undal/doc/zmq.md

 a reorganisation may occur and just the tip will be notified.
 It is up to the subscriber to retrieve the chain from the last known block to the new tip.
-Also note that no notification will occur if the tip was in the active chain, as would be the case after calling the `invalidateblock` RPC.
+Also note that no notification will occur if the tip was in the active chain--as would be the case after calling invalidateblock RPC.
 In contrast, the `sequence` topic publishes all block connections and disconnections.

 There are several possibilities that ZMQ notification can get lost during transmission depending on the communication type you are using.
-Bitcoind appends an up-counting sequence number to each notification which allows listeners to detect lost notifications.
+Undald appends an up-counting sequence number to each notification which allows listeners to detect lost notifications.

 The `sequence` topic refers specifically to the mempool sequence